Asset Tokenization

 USDY (Ondo)US Treasuries~4.5%Limited (Reg D/S)

-Each has a different risk profile.
-YLDS is the most conservatively positioned — regulated, government-security-backed, and institutional-grade.
-Ethena's USDe offers much higher yields but carries synthetic derivative risk.
-Spark's sDAI is DeFi-native with variable rates set by governance.
+Each has a different risk-return profile.
+YLDS is the most conservatively positioned — regulated, government-security-backed, institutional-grade.
+Ethena's USDe offers much higher yields but carries synthetic derivative risk that I'm still trying to fully understand.
+Spark's sDAI is DeFi-native with rates set by MakerDAO governance.

 Bill Rice